-The testing program revealed the aircraft tended to pitch up its nose because the Center of Gravity (CG) and the Center of Lift (CL) were too close together due to the new engine location (Coughlin, 2020).
-The change in engine position is shown in Figure 4.
+A later part of the testing program revealed the aircraft tended to pitch up, because the Center of Gravity (CG) and the Center of Lift (CL) were too close together due to the new engine location (Coughlin, 2020).
+The change in engine position is shown in Figure 2B (shown previously).

-Acknowledging the challenges with the engine repositioning, one proposed solution involved modifications to the airframe itself (Langewiesche, 2019).
-However, given the schedule pressure, Boeing chose instead a software solution.6 It was named the Maneuvering Characteristics Augmentation System (MCAS; Broderick, 2019; Gelles et al., 2019).
-The first version of MCAS (MCAS1)7 was intended to input automatic, corrective control inputs to situations involving relatively high airspeeds (and G forces-in the form of 0.6 degrees of pitch-down trim applied in 10 seconds) with maximum trim change limited to 5 degrees (Gates, 2019).
+Acknowledging the challenges with engine repositioning, one proposed solution involved modifications to the airframe itself (Langewiesche, 2019).
+However, given the schedule imperative, Boeing chose instead a software solution.6 It was named the Maneuvering Characteristics Augmentation System (MCAS; Broderick, 2019; Gelles, 2019).
+The first version of MCAS (MCAS1)7 was intended to input automatic, corrective control inputs to situations involving relatively high airspeeds (and G forces)-in the form of 0.6 degrees of pitch-down trim applied in 10 seconds, with maximum trim change limited to 5 degrees (Gates, 2019).